undead404/you-must-hear/docs/tags/new-wave.md

 Last updated: <time datetime="2025-10-28T02:14:59.519Z">Tue Oct 28 2025 04:14:59 GMT+0200 (Eastern European Standard Time)</time>

+### Description

+New wave emerged in the late 1970s as a more accessible offshoot of punk rock, blending guitar-driven energy with synthesizers and experimental pop sensibilities.
+The genre embraced artistic fashion, quirky aesthetics, and introspective lyrics that reflected post-punk disillusionment and modern anxieties.
+Its polished yet edgy sound dominated alternative radio through the 1980s, bridging underground credibility with mainstream appeal.

 ### 100 chronological releases

 | Place | Cover | Date | Artist | Album |